DeltaFoxtMike/DeltaFoxtMike/README.md

 😑 I like math, even if the school system in Italy manages to make everyone hate it.

-👯‍♂️ I created together with [IsTk0](https://github.com/istk0) a company called **Aronky Development**!
+👯‍♂️ I created together with [IsTk0](https://github.com/istk0) [(visit his site)](istk0.github.io) a company called **Aronky Development**!
 In the past we were involved in the development of video games, but now we are focused on the development of technologies with physical applications in the aviation and robotics fields.

 🛫 I love aviation and would like to take the [Private Pilot License (PPL)](https://atpflightschool.com/become-a-pilot/flight-training/private-pilot-license.html)!